danbz/art-and-code/openFrameworks/music for homemade airports/bin/data/README.md

-# Generative Systems
+# art and code
+youube.com/danbuzzo
-Generative Systems for Art and Design course materials
+Generative Systems for Art and Design

  Eno-esque 'Music for Airports' loop sound samples created by